jellyedwards/gitsweep/README.md

-# gitassumeunchanged README
+# gitsweep README

-This is the README for your extension "gitassumeunchanged".
+This is the README for your extension "gitsweep".
 After writing up a brief description, we recommend including the following sections.

 ## Features